SyndicateProtocol/syndicate-appchains/documentation/testnet/ingestor.md

 Below are the _minimum_ hardware requirements to run a readonly RPC node.

-CPU/Memory:

-- CPU: 500m
+- CPU: 0.5 cores
-- Memory: 256Mi
+- Memory: 256 MB

-Storage:

-- 10Gi
+- Storage: 10 GB

-> This data grows over time depending on chain activity, so consider enabling dynamic resizing if available.
+> The disk usage grows over time depending on chain activity, so consider enabling dynamic resizing if available.

 Other: